Answer all the questions

 Topic: Colonial Administration in West Africa

-⭐ Indirect Rule allowed local African leaders to maintain authority over their people while being controlled by colonial powers.
-This system was implemented by the British and permitted some cultural practices to continue under colonial supervision.
+Indirect Rule allowed African leaders to keep some power over their people while being controlled by the British.
+This system let some African traditions and ways of life continue, even under colonial rule.

 Explanation: